Last week I was asked, should I text my ex? My answer: You should read this page. Then you can text your ex boyfriend or ex girlfriend (or not.)

 Rule 1: Do not text your ex immediately after you break up

 You know this by now.
+It is bad to text your ex right after the breakup.
 It is better to wait for the dust to clear.

 Caveat: If you broke up amicably, and have shared responsibilities like children, work, bills, etc. then it is not so important to abstain.
 In fact, you must take care of your shared obligations, and that means communication lines need to remain open.